-In Pre-Romantic music, most long notes – in fact most notes – have a diminuendo towards their end.
+In Pre-Romantic music, most long notes – in fact, most notes – have a diminuendo towards their end.
 With the invention of the Tourte bow (around 1790), this characteristic became optional rather than virtually unavoidable.
-In Romantic music, one of the ways in which we can maintain the long lines is by actually doing a crescendo on the end of long notes.
+In Romantic music, one of the ways in which we can maintain the long lines is by actually doing a crescendo at the end of long notes.
 This has the effect of maintaining the musical tension and leading the music onwards to the next note.
 In the above Bruckner symphony excerpt for example, it would be quite normal to build the tension towards the end of the high B (Si) of bars 3 and 4 whereas in typical Pre-Romantic style we would do the contrary.
 In the following example, a truly romantic interpretation begs for a crescendo towards the end of each of the opening chords whereas a baroque-classical interpretation would once again do the contrary.

 EXTREME DYNAMIC CONTRASTS